seahrh/nyc-taxi-trips/README.md

 I needed a self-contained way to share credentials so I decided to put the `APPLICATION_SECRET` and `GOOGLE_APPLICATION_CREDENTIALS` in the repo.
 This is _not_ what I would do normally, as it is very bad from a security viewpoint.

 Best practice is not to keep any secrets in source control but to set them as environment variables on the target server.

+(The GCP project and service account have since been deleted.)
 ## Configuration
 Routing is set in [conf/routes](conf/routes).